Node-Locations CSV Files

 Click File ▾ → Load CSV and select a file with this schema.
 You can also drag and drop a CSV file onto the window.
 Treemble will:

-1. Re-create each node at the given (x, y) coordinates and assign the proper type.
+- Re-create each node at the given

-3. If you already had nodes placed, and you load a CSV via dragging and dropping the file, a dialog will first ask if you want to replace the existing data.
+tiprow, assign thenamefield as the tip label, if the CSV file contained names. - If you already had nodes placed, and you load a CSV via dragging and dropping the file, a dialog will first ask if you want to replace the existing data.
 You will also have to option to perform a diff.